gnosischain/specs/shutter/low-level.md

 Registered validators subscribe to `DecryptionKeys` messages from keypers on the topic `tbd` and validate them as described under [Decryption Keys Processing](#decryption-keys-processing).

-If a registered validator is selected as the block proposer for slot `slot`, they hold off on producing a block until they receive a valid `DecryptionKeys` message `keys_message` where `keys_message.slot == slot`.
+If a registered validator is selected as the block proposer for slot `slot`, they hold off on producing a block until they receive a valid `DecryptionKeys` message `keys_message` where `keys_message.extra.slot == slot`.
 If no such message is received up until the end of `slot`, the proposer proposes no block.

 Once `keys_message` is received, the validator fetches those `TransactionSubmitted` events `tx_submitted_event` from the sequencer contract that, for any `key` in `keys_message.keys`, fulfill